Tropicana Field redevelopment: What's in the final four proposals for the Gas Plant District?

 ST. PETERSBURG, Fla. - It's been months and years in the making, but St. Petersburg is getting closer to figuring out the future of the Tropicana Field site.

 Last month, city officials announced the four finalists, officially releasing each potential developer's plans and visions for the historic Gas Plant District.
-All but one are newcomers to this stage of the process after Mayor Ken Welch said he wanted to restart the entire process.
+All but one are newcomers to this stage of the process after Mayor Ken Welch said he wanted to start from the beginning.

-Over the summer of 2022, Mayor Ken Welch scrapped plans from two previously chosen developers.
+Over the summer of 2022, he scrapped plans from two previously chosen developers.
 He said the plans were outdated and didn't reflect the current economic conditions, new workforce trends after the COVID-19 pandemic, and the city's needs.
+At the end of January, he plans to make a final decision between the four finalists.

 Welch asked that proposals included a focus on affordable housing, 17.3 acres for a baseball stadium, and honor the Gas Plant District's history.
 The area was once home to a Black community that was displaced 40 years ago to make room for Tropicana Field.
 In the 1980s, local officials started looking into bringing an MLB team to the area and decided to put it in the Gas Plant District.